anonymuse/talks/docker/2015-09-16-intro_to_docker.md

 $ sudo docker run --name benji -i -t ubuntu /bin/bash root@7e1743f23951:/#

 ^ Docker will automatically generate a name at random for each container we create.
-We can see that the container we have just created is called gray_cat.
 If we want to specify a particular container name in place of the automatically generated name, we can do so using the --name flag.

-^ We can use the container name in place of the container ID in most Docker com- mands, as we'll see.
+^ We can use the container name in place of the container ID in most Docker commands, as we'll see.
 Container names are useful to help us identify and build logical connections between containers and applications.
 It's also much easier to remember a specific container name (e.g., web or db) than a container ID or even a random name.

-I recommend using container names to make managing your containers easier.
+^ It's recommend to use container names to make managing your containers easier.
 Lastly, names much be unique.
+Once you start dipping your toes into service discovery, orchestration and scheduling frameworks, you'll forget all about container names and forevermore see container IDs.

 ---